clojure-emacs/cider/README.md

 CIDER features a command called `cider-jack-in` that will start an nREPL server for a particular Leiningen or Boot project and connect to it automatically.
-This functionality depends on Leiningen 2.x (preferably 2.5+) or Boot 2.0.0+.
+This functionality depends on Leiningen 2.5.2+ or Boot 2.0.0+.
 Older versions are not supported.
 For Leiningen, follow the installation instructions on its web site to get it up and running and afterwards create a project like this: